-On oleander, necrosis developing on the leaf margins is typical (see Fig. 17).
-As in olive, infections may lead to death of the infected plants.
+On oleander, necrosis typically develops on the leaf margins (see Fig. 17).
+As in olive, infections may lead to the death of infected plants.

-Polygala myrtifolia is one of the major susceptible hosts in the current European outbreaks.
-Infected plants show scorched leaves, with desiccation starting from the tip and progressing to the entire blade (see leaf tip desiccation in Fig. 18).
-An infected plant is shown in Fig. 19.
+Polygala myrtifolia is a major susceptible host in the current European outbreaks.
+Infected plants show scorched leaves, with desiccation starting from the tip and progressing to the entire blade (see Fig. 18).
+An illustration of a whole infected plant is given in Fig. 19.